ryan-quinn-518/express-errors/README.md

 ## Installation

 Use your preferred Node package manager to install this library in your project.
+(NOTE: WIP)

 ```bash
 pnpm i @pronghorn-software/express-errors